 This knee pad is made of thermoplastic elastomers (TPE), a blend of rubber and plastic.
 It’s free from PVC and latex, so it’s safe to use.
 The closed-cell composition of the foam makes it easy to clean as no sweat or liquid will be absorbed.

-The Heathyoga Knee Pad is ideal for people who perspire too much.
+The Heathyoga Knee Pad is ideal for people who sweat too much.
 TPE's closed-cell structure won't absorb any sweat as other NBR foams can.
 It comes with a carry strap, making it perfect for travel.

 3. REEHUT Yoga Knee Pad